yoosefi/avcaptools/dev/pinnacle-1b80.e302/README.md

 - Roxio Easy VHS to DVD
 - Roxio Video Capture USB UB315-E

-## Notes
+## Troubleshooting
 This device can be fussy.
 It sometimes likes to dump out garbage (green, monochrome, scrambled).
+The device might also start responding very slowly.

 For color issues, try stopping the tape, rewinding all the way, and playing again.

-As a last measure, close everything using it and unplug it.
+Otherwise, unplug it.
 Then:

 ```
 sudo rmmod e28xx_v4l